StackStorm-Exchange/stackstorm-aws/README.md

 ## st2_user_data

-Optionally, you can add the [`UserData`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) with a set of provisioning instructions to be used during the new instance creation.
+Optionally, you can add the [`UserData`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) with a set of provisioning instructions to be used when using the ec2_run_instances action.

 Note that the ec2 boto3 SDK requires the parameter UserData, for the aws.ec2_run_instances action.
 This was previosly user_data.